 The PSIRT is the executive agent in coordinating vulnerability responses across all of Red Hat offerings and follows the Red Hat Product Security Incident Response Plan (IRP).
 This plan alerts key internal stakeholders and assists directing the required resources to be allocated for the correction, testing, and distribution of the fixes to our subscribers to resolve the vulnerability.

 The IRP proactively prepares Red Hat via Product Security to effectively handle security incidents related to product and services produced by Red Hat through four phases:

 - Notification & Triage

 - Remediation & Release

 Red Hat Product Security can properly manage security issues in a timely manner as they relate to Red Hat Products and services by following these four phases.
 This process allows for successful delivery and timely information to our customers, partners, and other stakeholders.
 The IRP details the “what, where, who, why, and how” of Red Hat’s response - irrespective of the severity of the security vulnerability.

-Red Hat Product Security reviews security vulnerabilities discovered or reported to us that affect projects and packages used by Red Hat products.
+Red Hat Product Security reviews security vulnerabilities discovered or reported to us that affect projects and packages used by Red Hat products or services.
 Occasionally security flaws are recognized to be of great concern, or will generate significant media attention.
 These issues might be branded (with a name, logo, website), may be actively used in exploits "in the wild", or be a severe problem in core packages or operations of our products.

 Along with the notifications and patches, Red Hat Product Security will provide mitigations as available, detection scripts that subscribers can download and use within their own environments, and Ansible Playbooks that can be leveraged to discover and oftentimes remediate vulnerabilities.